MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/TranslationGuide.md

 JAT uses the same special tags as XUAT.

+# Integrating with XUnity.AutoTranslator/Integrating with JAT

+JAT automatically integrates with [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator).
+Text translated by JAT will not be translated again by XUAT.

+If you have developed a plugin and would like to integrate with JAT, please check https://github.com/MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/blob/main/COM3D2.JustAnotherTranslator.Plugin/Utils/XUATInterop.cs

+JAT uses the same special tags as XUAT.

+All Harmony patches have fixed IDs.
+Please check https://github.com/MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/tree/main/COM3D2.JustAnotherTranslator.Plugin/Translator

+Harmony patches are registered in each Init() method.

+If you have additional requirements, please file an issue.

 # General Text Translation

 General Text Translation module is the primary location for text translations, including daily ADV dialogues, NGUI text, uGUI text, and in-game multilingual support text.